This post may contain affiliate links. Please read our disclosure policy.

-When I am hosting a party but am trying to keep it clean at the same time, this little appetizer here is my go-to.
+When I am hosting a party but am trying to keep it clean at the same time, these little Prosciutto, Pear, and Arugula Rolls are my go-to.
 It’s elegant, simple and everyone loves it!
 It is as simple as rolling a few ingredients in slices of prosciutto and it tastes absolutely delicious.

 Some of my favorite aged balsamic vinegars are:

-Anywho, there is a very minor Balsamic vinegar 101 for you but, really, that wasn’t the point of this post.
+Anywho, there is a very minor balsamic vinegar 101 for you but, really, that wasn’t the point of this post.
 But I am glad we got that out of the way.
-Either way, bring or serve this appetizer at your next party and watch them magically fly off the platter in about 30 seconds!
+Either way, bring or serve these Prosciutto, Pear, and Arugula Rolls at your next party and watch them magically fly off the platter in about 30 seconds!

 - 1 ripe pear, cored and cut into 10 long slices